KontioJuho/matrinetR/README.md

 ![My Image](network.jpeg)
 MatriNet is a recently published interactive database, available at [www.matrinet.org](),  designed for the analysis of extracellular matrix (ECM) protein networks across tumors.
-The provided R package is an open-source repository and a modular extension of MatriNet (version 0.1) for creating an open-source methodological platform to promote collaborative efforts and community-driven solutions around the MatriNet program.
+The provided R package is an open-source repository and a modular extension to MatriNet that enables local operations on the same data sources with enhanced customizations, previews features before their online implementation and promotes collaborative efforts and community-driven solutions for the MatriNet ecosystem.

 If you have any questions or suggestions, please feel free to contact us.